fath-nasrudin/gacoanin-landing-page/README.md

 # Gacoanin Landing Page

-An unofficial website landing page of [Mie Gacoan](https://www.instagram.com/mie.gacoan)
+An unofficial website landing page of [Mie Gacoan](https://www.instagram.com/mie.gacoan).

+I have created this project to practice several things that I have learned, especially CSS flexbox.